msagarpatel/tcptrace/README.md

 installed on macOS.
 The original source of tcptrace was downloaded from [tcptrace.org](tcptrace.org) via [archive.org](https://web.archive.org/web/20200806203343/http://www.tcptrace.org/download.shtml).
-Only the most minimal changes required install, and uninstall tcptrace on macOS have been made.
+Only the most minimal changes required build, install, and uninstall tcptrace on macOS and Ubuntu have been made.
 No substantial features have been added, nor are any features planned.

 Since tcptrace.org has a history of going offline, and there is no official VCS